chesterroh/andrew_ng_class/README.md

 Oct-3, 2018

 I reconvened the class after 9-month-long getting away from this course.
-Glat to be back to the course again.
+Glad to be back to the course again.

 Week-1 2 programming assignments done..